siy/booter-injector/README.md

 Booter-injector is a yet another dependency injection container (framework, whatever).
 It's small (less than 50KB), fast (comparable to Java **new** call) and has no external dependencies.

+## License
+This library is released under terms and conditions of Apache License, Version 2.0.
+Copy of license can be obtained at http://www.apache.org/licenses/LICENSE-2.0 .

 ## Motivation
 The project aims three main goals:
 1. Make dependency injection fast